ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 ### Dockerfile
 We aim for our docker [image](https://hub.docker.com/repository/docker/ziadmmh/goviolin/general) to be as minimal as possible.
 So we will use `multi-stage` builds to achieve this.
 Also, supporting `amd64` and `arm64` architectures is a *MUST* for our app.
 Check [REFERENCES](#references) section for useful resources.

-In summary, we aim for a `multi-stage` and `multi-platform` Docker image:
+In summary, we aim for a minimal `multi-stage` and `multi-platform` Docker image:

 ```Dockerfile title="Dockerfile"
 FROM --platform=$BUILDPLATFORM golang:1.21.5 AS builder